 The Mongoose Gloranthan material is not compatible.
-With the exception of the sterling work that Robin Laws, Lawrence Whitaker and Pete Nash did within the absurd deadlines given by Mongoose for writing these books, we were generally very disappointed with the quality and artistic fidelity that Mongoose took to the source material.
-Greg and I have not relied on or referred to the Mongoose material at all in creating the Guide or any other work.
+With the exception of the sterling work that Robin Laws and Lawrence Whitaker did within the absurd deadlines given by Mongoose for writing these books, we were generally very disappointed with the quality and artistic fidelity that Mongoose took to the source material.
+Greg and I did not rely on or referred to the Mongoose material at all in creating the Guide or any other subsequent work.

 Are The Book of Heortling Mythology and Esrolia:Land of Ten Thousand Goddesses considered canonical?

 Yes.
 I didn’t include them in the list because:

 Esrolia: The Land of Ten Thousand Goddesses is very incomplete.
 It is more complete for the God Time and the First Age, less complete for the Second Age, and not at all complete for the Third Age.
 As a result, elements in it could change. (index on this site)